clef-men/article_tmc/popl25-reviews-and-comments.md

 that the paper presents the *statements* that we establish as completely as possible, in particular the definition of the simulation relation is given (and discussed) in full.

+If the reviewer would like us to include more details on the proof, at the cost of removing or shrinking some sections of the current paper, we welcome specific feedback on what to complete and what to remove.

 > Line 1026: You cite the Simuliris paper a few too many times.
 It's
 > enough to cite it the first time Simuliris is mentioned.